yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 The major version is designated as X.0 and is defined by one or more of the following:

-1. Breaking changes to Tyk Gateway or Tyk Dashboard APIs.
-Tyk APIs include not just the endpoints, but also return error codes and messages, logging details - basically anything where a user interacts with a Tyk product and might have to make changes to maintain functionality in response to a change we implement.
+1. Breaking changes to Tyk Gateway API, Tyk Dashboard API or Tyk custom plugins interfaces.
+Tyk Gateway and Tyk Dashboard APIs include not just the endpoints, but also return error codes and messages, in addition to logging details.
+In summary, breaking changes involves anything where a user interacts with a Tyk product and might have to make changes to maintain functionality in response to a change we implement.
 2. Deprecation of existing functionality or engines that breaks a key business process.
 3. Breaking plugin compiler for customer Go plugins after plugins have been recompiled.
 4. Crypto deprecations.
 5. Changes to common names in certficates.
-6. Breaking public function calls.
-7. A change which amends behaviour of a configuration setting.
+6. A change which amends behaviour of a configuration setting.

 Our default setting is NOT to introduce breaking changes, but sometimes it is necessary.
 If we do introduce breaking changes we have a collective choice to make; if we document the breaking change well and offer migration scripts, we may be able to classify as a minor.
 If we cannot do that, then it should be a major version.